 Updates to the Study Program and Postgraduate Training

-The bachelor program will remain polyvalent and will keep the name "psychology".
+The bachelor program will remain multifunctional and will keep the name "psychology".
 At IPU it will start in the Winter 2020/2021 semester and will still be called B.Sc.
 PsychologiePLUS.
-This program enables you to pursue any master's degree in psychology that allows for subsequent licensing and admission to a recognized training institute, including the M.A.
-Clinical Psychology and Psychotherapy program.
-If you are already enrolled in the IPU bachelor of psychology program, you will be able to adopt the new study and examination regulations of the B.Sc.
-PsychologiePLUS program starting in the Winter 2020/21 semester.
+This program allows you to continue to any master's program in psychology, including the clinical psychology and psychotherapy program, in order to take the psychotherapy licensing exam and gain admission to a training institute for any of the officially recognized psychotherapy methods.
+The M.A.
+Clinical Psychology and Psychotherapy program according to the recent law reform started in the Winter 2021/2022 semester at IPU.

 Legal Text as PDF (As of: 22 November 2019)

 Regulations on the licensing of psychotherapists (As of: 12 March 2020)

 No. The bachelor's program is multifunctional.
 This means that content will be taught that will prepare you for both a master’s in clinical psychology and psychotherapy as well as a master’s in psychology with a different focus.
 You will face the decision to become a psychotherapist when applying for a position in a master’s program.

 According to the reform, the training to become a psychotherapist will begin while still studying.
 The master’s in psychotherapy will be concluded with a licensing exam, which qualifies the graduate for practical treatment of patients during the subsequent training.
 During the training, you will select a psychotherapy specialization (e. g., psychoanalysis, psychodynamic psychotherapy, behavioral therapy).
 Additionally, in choosing a training program, the master’s graduate must decide whether to treat primarily adults or children and adolescents.
 The job title will however be simplified to “Psychotherapist“.
 Medical doctors can list themselves as medical psychotherapists.